graham-r/kiCad_Schmitt_Trigger/README.md

 Software methods can be made effective but they do take up clock cycles which can be a problem on micro-controllers with limited resources.
 In addition using them with interrupts can lead to interrupt cascades.

-A hardware based solution is considered to the best solution, the designs here are those designed by Jack G, Ganssle and also the subject of several videos by Ralph S Bacon.
+A hardware based solution is considered to be the best method of solving the problem, the basic electronic circuits were designed by Jack G, Ganssle and also the subject of several videos by Ralph S Bacon.
+The kiCad schematics, PCB's etc were created by me.

 Designs based on the Texas Instruments SN74AC14 Hex Schmitt Inverters or the Texas Instruments SN74LVC3G17 Triple Schmitt-Trigger Buffer IC's.